 You pay your bills on time and never miss a payment, yet you’re still having trouble with credit.
-If you’re planning to apply for a credit card or a personal loan, there are other items on your credit report that lenders will consider.
+If you’re planning to apply for credit card offers or a personal loan, there are other items on your credit report that lenders will consider.

 When you apply for a loan or a credit card, lenders check your credit score and pull your credit report.
 If lenders don’t like what they see, you’ll be rejected — or approved, but with less-favorable terms.

 And it isn’t just new applicants who are scrutinized.
 Credit card issuers, for example, periodically review their current customers’ files, too.